An innovative approach to accurately detect and predict a woman’s risk of preeclampsia

 Currently, the worldwide medical gold standard for diagnosing and predicting preeclampsia is the combination of high blood pressure and proteinuria.
 Both are considered poor predictors for which women will develop preeclampsia and how the disease will progress.4 Furthermore, many women with preeclampsia experience no symptoms at all.
 As a result, healthcare providers spend an estimated US $120 billion every year treating preeclampsia.5

 Discussing the challenges in diagnosing and predicting preeclampsia, Dr Su said, “The clinical presentation of preeclampsia and subsequent clinical course of the disease can vary tremendously, making diagnosis and assessment of disease progression difficult.
 But now, precise diagnostic tools can help us to predict which pregnant women with suspected preeclampsia will and will not develop the condition with greater certainty than standard diagnostics.”

 This has enormous economic benefits too.
-A study in the UK showed that the use of the sFlt-1/PlGF preeclampsia test could reduce hospitalisation by 50%6, and save the National Health Service (NHS) around £28 million every year6.
-With such advancements, Dr Su concludes,
+A study in the United Kingdom showed that the use of the sFlt-1 and PlGF preeclampsia tests could reduce hospitalisation by 50%6 and save the National Health Service around £28 million every year.6 With such advancements, Dr Su concludes,

 “What’s important now is deepening scientific understanding among healthcare professionals so that the expectant mother can focus on what really matters – her health and that of her unborn child.”

 ¹ Su YN, et al. 2001.
 Obstet Gynecol.
 Jun;97(6):898-904.

 ² Goldenburg, R.L., Rouse, D.J.
 1998.
 NEJM 339:313-320.